/); options accepting a

 headers.
 The suggested procedure is to use a pre-include header

 file declaring the required types.
-By default `header
+By default `header' is

 included.
 In the latter case, quotes might be required to escape